edutechtammy/portfolio/readme.md

-# 🎮 Filament Games — Portfolio & Studio Profile
+# 🎮 Just a Bit Moore — Portfolio & Studio Profile

-**Filament Games** is a premier, full-service digital studio specializing in the development of high-impact, award-winning educational games on a for-hire basis.
-Founded in 2005, the studio has successfully delivered over 400 projects that blend playful engagement with measurable learning outcomes.
+**Just a Bit Moore** is a premier, full-service digital studio specializing in educational content development.

-> *"We're educational game developers creating playful experiences that improve people's lives."*
+> *"I have been building online courses professionally since 2002."*

 ---